Left neglect after stroke is a peculiar disorder that can lead to strange behavior.

 - Limb activation.
 The left arm and leg are activated to stimulate the brain’s spatial and motor control centers.
 It should be combined with visual scanning training for best results.

 - Eye patching.
-The left eye can be patched to force awareness of the right side.
-This is a type of constraint induced therapy, which can be difficult to practice without the help of a skilled therapist.
+The right eye (or the right fields of both eyes in some cases) can be patched to force more awareness of the left visual environment.
+This is a type of constraint-induced therapy, which can be difficult to practice without the help of a skilled therapist.

 - Sensory stimulation.
 Stimulating the left side with electrical stimulation may help improve left neglect, although more research is needed to prove the effectiveness.